 IDEC Yokohama (Yokohama Industrial Development Corporation):

-As the main SME support organization of the City, IDEC supports SMEs stabilize and strengthen their business bases, offers solutions for corporate management, promotes the launch of businesses and the development of overseas business, all with the objective of contributing to the vitality of Yokohama’s economy.
+As the main SME support organization of the City, IDEC supports SMEs stabilize and strengthen their business bases, offers solutions for corporate management, promotes the launch of businesses and the development of overseas business, all with the objective of contributing to the vitality of Yokohama’s economy, including the manufacturing companies of Japan located in the city.

 Key Companies & Organizations